Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

 \section{Computing accuracy bounds in applied inverse problems}

-In the following, we apply the framework from Section \ref{sec:preliminaries} to two common inverse problems that arise in localization microscopy and super-resolution of multi-spectral satellite data.
-First, we formulate the inverse problems in the proposed framework.
-Then, we empirically verify Theorem \ref{thm:lowerboundapprx} and Theorem \ref{lem:lemmasym} by computing the lower and upper accuracy bounds based on the average (symmetric) kernel size and, respectively, the loss.
+We apply the framework from Section \ref{sec:preliminaries} to the inverse problems that arise in localization microscopy and super-resolution of multi-spectral satellite data.
+We formulate the inverse problems in the framework and empirically verify Theorem \ref{thm:lowerboundapprx} and Theorem \ref{lem:lemmasym} by computing the lower and upper accuracy bounds based on the average (symmetric) kernel size and, respectively, the loss.